Algorithms for Adaptive Experiments that Trade-off Statistical Analysis with Reward: Combining Uniform Random Assignment and Reward Maximization: Considerations in choice of for TS-PostDiff

+By contrast, let's imagine that the difference in click through rate was actually $20\%$, which is greater than what we are willing to give up during the course of our experiment.
+Since the true arm difference exceeds $\delta$, TS-PostDiff will perform more allocations according to TS than UR allocation, thereby respecting that we would like to improve CTR during the course of our adaptive experiment.

-What if one isn’t sure what reward they are willing to give up for improved data analysis?
+\paragraph{Second Recommendation for Choosing $\delta$:} What if one isn’t sure what reward they are willing to give up for improved data analysis?
 Or, it might be hard for a social-behavioral scientist to make that decision without greater clarity about how much is lost or gained on each dimension of Reward, FPR, and Power.
-Another approach could be to choose $c$ as the best non-zero guess for the true effect size.
+Another approach could be to choose $\delta$ as the best non-zero guess for the true arm difference.

-We motivate the recommendation of choosing $c$ as a guess for the true effect size based on results shown in Figure \ref{fig:metrics_diff_c}, which compares FPR, Power and percentage of TS Reward for a range of $c$ values and effect sizes of $0$ and $0.1$.
-Figure~\ref{fig:metrics_diff_c} shows diminishing returns in Power when $c$ exceeds the effect size of $0.1$, whereas the percentage of TS Reward decreases roughly linearly.
-FPR also reaches diminishing returns, but a $c$ value of $0.1$ is close to the value where we see such diminishing returns.
-Choosing a $c$ value of $0.1$ is thus a reasonable choice, or in general a $c$ value equal to the effect size when effect sizes are smaller.
-If the effect size is larger though, then the loss in Reward will be greater.
+We motivate the recommendation of choosing $\delta$ as a guess for the true arm difference based on results shown in Figure \ref{fig:metrics_diff_c}, which compares FPR, Power and percentage of TS Reward for a range of $\delta$ values and arm differences of $0$ and $0.1$.
+Figure~\ref{fig:metrics_diff_c} shows diminishing returns in Power when $\delta$ exceeds the arm difference of $0.1$, whereas the percentage of TS Reward decreases roughly linearly.
+FPR also reaches diminishing returns, but a $\delta$ value of $0.1$ is close to the value where we see such diminishing returns.
+Choosing a $\delta$ value of $0.1$ is thus a reasonable choice, or in general a $\delta$ value equal to the arm difference when arm differences are smaller.
+If the arm difference is larger though, then the loss in Reward will be greater.
 Though the percentage of TS Reward is decreasing linearly, if TS Reward is large, then this linear decrease will be more costly.
-Following the thresholds in behavioural science for small and medium effect sizes \cite{cohen1988statistical}, we don't recommend setting $c$ higher than $0.2$.
+Following the thresholds in behavioural science for small and medium arm differences \cite{cohen1988statistical}, we don't recommend setting $\delta$ higher than $0.2$.

-In sum, we can view the choice of $c$ from two perspectives.
-We can use $c$ to minimize using TS when effect sizes are small enough that we would favour improved inference over reward maximization, and we can also use $c$ as a way to influence how TS PostDiff trades-off between reward maximization and UR exploration.
-These two perspectives (and a combination of them) can thus guide a user in choosing $c$.
+In sum, we can view the choice of $\delta$ from two perspectives.
+We can use $\delta$ to minimize using TS when arm differences are small enough that we would favour improved inference over reward maximization, and we can also use $\delta$ as a way to influence how TS-PostDiff trades-off between reward maximization and Uniform Random exploration.
+These two perspectives (and a combination of them) can thus guide a user in choosing $\delta$.